rmcanany/SolidEdgeHousekeeper/README.md

 After processing, you can choose to change the Status back to the old value, or pick a new one.
 In the example, I decided to change everything to Available.
 You can select the new Status by clicking the appropriate button in the table.
 For instance, if you wanted to convert all Baselined files to Released, you would click the last button on the second row.

 If you want simply to change the Status on a batch of files, rather than using this option, run the `Change Document Status` task instead.
+That command runs in Microsoft's Structure Storage mode and is 100x to 400x faster than Solid Edge.

 If you don't need to worry about document Status for your current task, it's not a bad idea to disable the `Process files as Available` option.
 That's because, when enabled, it has to open the file in Structured Storage before and after the run.
-That shouldn't hurt anything, but it's not necessary and it results in a slightly increased run time.
+That shouldn't hurt anything, but opening and closing files unnecessarily isn't the greatest idea in the world.

 ## Filtering